 Worship Resources

 The materials listed below are for use at faith-oriented events--church and prayer services, vigils, and related gatherings.
 For educational materials including prayer cards also see Further Reading and Instructional Materials and the Links page.
-Topics and ideas for March 25 related sermons can also be found in the samples from sermons and commentaries in various faith traditions included in the An Ecumenical Celebration page.
+Topics and ideas for March 25 related sermons and prayer/worship services can also be found in the samples from sermons and commentaries in various faith traditions included in the An Ecumenical Celebration page.

 * General: The Bible--New Testament--Luke 1:13-15, 30-38, 39-44